nsrr/nsrr-cloud/index.md

 - Access partial datasets to enable researchers with smaller compute and storage resources to perform analysis
 - Uniform network bandwidth serving Sleep Studies

 As of 01 Jan 2022, we have hosted CFS dataset in Cloud.
 Users can access CFS using their existing Sleepdata.org token.
+And currently NSS Cloud is available only from AWS cloud services.

 ## Get Started with AWS Cloud